 As the economy rebounds, more and more buzz surrounds the topic of the currently employed seeking new positions.
 Some have asserted that the ‘buzz’ is actually causing the statistic to inflate.
 Whether the statistics are accurate or not, employee retention should not be ignored.
-The first step is ensuring that employee’s concerns, complaints, and requests are heard, after all, employee engagement = retention.
+The first step is ensuring that employees’ concerns, complaints, and requests are heard, after all, employee engagement = retention.

 In our experience, regular feedback, dialogue and praise from superiors is the most important factor contributing to employee engagement.
 This includes:

 Clarity of job expectations

 If an employee is never taught how to handle the responsibilities of their job, what is expected of them, or if the policies change frequently, the employee can’t focus and succeed.
 They see their role as ‘surviving’ in their role as opposed to helping the organization succeed.

 Supervisors should be aware of their employee’s goals and seek to help them achieve those goals: identifying training, internal promotions, or special projects.